enanomapper/nano-lazar-paper/nano-lazar.md

 carcinoma cells by inductively coupled plasma-atomic emission spectroscopy (ICP-AES).
 These cells are widely used as a model to study fundamental nanoparticle-cell inter- actions.
 Cell association has a  relevance to inflammatory responses, biodistribution, and toxicity in vivo [@Walkey14].
-In the rest of the text we will frequently use the general term *toxicity* to indicate *Net cell association*.
+During the rest of the text we will frequently use the general term *toxicity* to indicate *Net cell association*.